CityOfBoston/contextual_range_filter/README.txt

 and also before "5th Avenue".
 The first printable ASCII character is the space (%20).
 The last printable ASCII character is the tilde '~'.
-So to make sure everything from "!Hello" and "@the Races" up to and including anything starting with the letter r is returned use " --r~".
+So to make sure everything from "!Hello" and "@the Races" up to and including anything starting with the letter r is returned, use " --r~".

 You may omit the start or end values to specify open-ended filter ranges: